Manoj Kumar Pandey

 Captain Manoj Kumar Pandey, PVC (25 June 1975 – 3 July 1999) was an Indian army officer, and a posthumous recipient of India's highest military decoration, the Param Vir Chakra, for his audacious courage and leadership during the Kargil War in 1999.
-An officer of the first battalion in the 11th Gorkha Rifles (1/11 GR), he died in battle on the bunker hill edge of the Khalubar Hills in the village of Garkon Aryan Valley in Kargil.
+An officer of the first battalion in the 11th Gorkha Rifles (1/11 GR), he martyred in battle on the bunker hill edge of the Khalubar Hills in the village of Garkon Aryan Valley in Kargil.

 Early life

 Manoj was born on 25 June 1975 in Rudha village, in the Sitapur district of Uttar Pradesh in a Kanyakubja Brahmin family.
 He was born to Gopi Chand Pandey, a small-town businessman living in Lucknow, and Mohini.
 He was the eldest child, and was educated at Uttar Pradesh Sainik School, Lucknow and Rani Laxmi Bai Memorial Senior Secondary School.
 He had a keen interest in sports with boxing and body building in particular.
 He was adjudged the best cadet of junior division NCC of Uttar Pradesh directorate in 1990.

 Prior to his selection, during his Services Selection Board (SSB) interview, the interviewer asked him, "Why do you want to join the Army?"
 He replied, "I want to win the Param Vir Chakra."
 Captain Manoj Kumar Pandey did win the country's highest gallantry honour but posthumously.